Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Reproducibility Statement

 \section{Reproducibility Statement}

 Our work can be reproduced in a straightforward way.
-The datasets are provided in \cite{DANDI_Area2} and \cite{PMd_Data}, with all pre-processing techniques detailed in \cite{chowdhury2020area}, \cite{Lawlor2018}, and the Appendix.
-Moreover, detailed algorithms and technical details are provided for each step of the inference, with comprehensive pseudo-code for the implementation in the main text and Appendix.
+The datasets are provided in \citep{DANDI_Area2} and \citep{PMd_Data}, with all pre-processing techniques detailed in \citep{chowdhury2020area}, \citep{Lawlor2018}, and in the Appendix of this work.
+Moreover, detailed algorithms and technical details are provided for each step of the learning and inference, with comprehensive pseudo-code for the implementation in the main text and the Appendix.